 Hazard prevention and control processes are conducted after hazards are identified and assessed.
 They help employers prevent existing and potential hazards and eliminate or otherwise control hazards in the workplace.

 Effective hazard prevention and control methods protect workers and have the following benefits:

 Safety and health education, through general instruction and technical training, is important for informing workers and managers about workplace hazards and controls so they can work more safely and be more productive.

-It is important to make sure both instruction and technical training are emphasized.
-If employees do not know why safety is important, they are less likely to care about how to work safely.
+It is important to emphasize both instruction and technical training.
+If employees do not know why safety is important, they are less likely to care working safely.

 Safety and health education also provides workers and managers with a greater understanding of the safety and health program itself, so they can contribute to its development and implementation.

 Effective safety and health education programs have the following characteristics: